mrkrumhausen/product-space/plays/run-experiments.md

 ## Different types of experiments
 Running online experiments is very cheap, so running them early in a discovery process is an advantage.
 Run a kill experiment as fast as possible to validate your idea without getting too attached to it.

-### Kill experiment
+### Will users buy it?

-The kill experiment focuses on one thing only: *Will users buy it?*
+This experiment focuses on one thing only: *Will users buy it?*

-To know if customers will buy it (use it), a kill experiment must follow certain principles to work:
+To know if customers will buy it (use it), the experiment must follow certain principles to work:

 1. Users have to believe the product/feature exists (users cannot know they are part of an experiment).
 1. Users have to commit **to buying** the product/feature (e.g., by giving their email or clicking a payment method).